Review · Other Supplements

 What Gluconite is, in one sentence.

-Gluconite is a nighttime powder sold through ClickBank that aims to support healthy blood sugar and better sleep, using a blend of herbs, vitamins, and minerals you mix into water before bed.
+A $116-a-month nighttime supplement sold through ClickBank that claims to support healthy blood sugar and sleep, using a proprietary blend of herbs and nutrients at undisclosed doses.

 What you actually get